wpmetabox/docs/_docs/extensions/mb-blocks.md

 'render_template' => get_template_directory() . '/blocks/hero/template.php',
 ```

-Inside the template file, you have full access to the 2 parameters, just like `render_callback`:
+Inside the template file, you have full access to the 3 parameters, just like `render_callback`:

 - `$attributes`: the block attributes, which has all the block settings and fields data.
 - `$is_preview`: a boolean variable to let you know if you're in the preview mode for Gutenberg or on the front end.
 It's useful when you want to display a custom message to users when they edit the block on the back end.
+- `$post_id`: the current post ID.

 You also can use the new helper functions `mb_get_block_field()` and `mb_the_block_field()` to access the block fields data easier.